kwezetsky/corvus-tech-database/1) General/i) Information.md

 **Test Subject**</br>
 TS are human subjects used for the Company's experiments.
 Most of them are former convicts who have volunteered for experimentation in exchange for earning pardon.

-# Primary Research Area - 1
+# The Volare Archipelago
-Commonly referred to by the Company as "Atlas", PRA-1 is the first and largest collection of research facilities constructed by Corvus Technologies on the Volare Archipelago.
+Commonly referred to by the Company as "Atlas", the Volare Archipelago is where Corvus Technologies had constructed the first and largest collection of research facilities.

+## Sites
+A "Site" is a general term that refers to 1 of the several islands on the Volare Archipelago.

+**Reserve**</br>
+The Reserve is the largest island of the archipelago, and it is exclusively the home of our Non-anomalous Assets, also known as our dinosaurs.

+**Site Alpha**</br>
+Site Alpha is the name collectively given to the island where the Medical Centre and Checkpoint stands, as well as the small island referred to as the "Killzone".

+**Site Bravo**</br>
+Site Bravo is the island of the SF Base.

+**Site Charlie**</br>
+Site Charlie is where the Research Centre and the Company Offices are.
+While it is not geographically the central-most island, it could be seen as such since it directly links with most other Sites.

+**Site Delta**</br>
+Site Delta consists of the Logistics Depot, Engineering Centre, and Atlas' Dark Fusion Core.

+**Site Echo**</br>
+Site Echo is where the Company has built Atrium A and Atrium B to contain larger Assets for R&I research.

+**Site Foxtrot**</br>
+Site Foxtrot is the island where our Anomalous Assets with higher Containment and Danger Classes are kept contained.

+**Site Golf**</br>
+Site Golf is where the Test Subjects reside, and where they are held within Test Subject Containment

+**Site Zulu**</br>
+Site Zulu is an island that is furthest from the main region of Atlas, and there is no bridge that links to it.

 ## Directives
-PRA-1's Directives reflect the current status of the Area, and its current operations.
-There are 2 separate kinds of directives, which are **Area-wide Directives** and **Site-specific Directives**.
+Atlas' Directives reflect the current status of the archipelago, and its current operations.
+There are 2 separate kinds of directives, which are **Area-wide Directives** and **Site-specific Directives** Area-wide Directives apply to the archipelago in its entirety, while Site-specific Directives only apply to the specified Sites.

 ### Area-wide Directives
+**Directive: Standard**</br>
+This is the default Directive of the archipelago.
+All operations may be conducted according to standard procedures.

+**Directive: Caution**</br>
+There is a possible presence of a threat in the Area.
+Alternatively, an asset breach or hostile attack is imminent.

+**Directive: Breach**</br>
+An Anomalous Asset has breached containment from the Anomalous Asset Site.

+**Directive: Riot**</br>
+Test Subjects have acquired weaponry and have begun to attack Company Employees, and cause general havoc.

+**Directive: Raid**</br>
+An Asset has crossed the Checkpoint from the Reserve, or has breached containment from a research pen or atrium.

+**Directive: Assault**</br>
+Test Subjects have acquired weaponry and have begun to attack Company Employees, and cause general havoc.
+SF personnel are authorised to terminate any TS participating in the riot, as well as TS that do not remain within their cells.
 ### Site-specific Directives